 Tuesday, 21st of November 2017

-I often make these question to myself: Destiny, do you really exist?
+I often make these questions to myself: Destiny, do you really exist?
 Do our souls perpetuate their existence in different bodies, living endlessly life after life?
 And yet… I haven’t find a precise answer.
 I just have the unexplainable feeling of belonging to another time and place.
 A feeling that I cannot silence, that leaves me restless, lost in this present life, in-between everything: unfulfilled.

 Saturday, 23rd of September 2017